List of fusion experiments

-Magnetic confinement
+Magnetic confinement experiments

 Within the field of magnetic confinement experiments, there is a basic division between toroidal and open magnetic field topologies.
 Generally speaking, it is easier to contain a plasma in the direction perpendicular to the field than parallel to it.
 Parallel confinement can be solved either by bending the field lines back on themselves into circles or, more commonly, toroidal surfaces, or by constricting the bundle of field lines at both ends, which causes some of the particles to be reflected by the mirror effect.
 The toroidal geometries can be further subdivided according to whether the machine itself has a toroidal geometry, i.e., a solid core through the center of the plasma.
 The alternative is to dispense with a solid core and rely on currents in the plasma to produce the toroidal field.

 Mirror machines have advantages in a simpler geometry and a better potential for direct conversion of particle energy to electricity.
 They generally require higher magnetic fields than toroidal machines, but the biggest problem has turned out to be confinement.
 For good confinement there must be more particles moving perpendicular to the field than there are moving parallel to the field.
 Such a non-Maxwellian velocity distribution is, however, very difficult to maintain and energetically costly.

 The mirrors' advantage of simple machine geometry is maintained in machines which produce compact toroids, but there are potential disadvantages for stability in not having a central conductor and there is generally less possibility to control (and thereby optimize) the magnetic geometry.
 Compact toroid concepts are generally less well developed than those of toroidal machines.
 While this does not necessarily mean that they cannot work better than mainstream concepts, the uncertainty involved is much greater.

 Somewhat in a class by itself is the Z-pinch, which has circular field lines.
 This was one of the first concepts tried, but it did not prove very successful.
 Furthermore, there was never a convincing concept for turning the pulsed machine requiring electrodes into a practical reactor.

 The dense plasma focus is a controversial and "non-mainstream" device that relies on currents in the plasma to produce a toroid.
 It is a pulsed device that depends on a plasma that is not in equilibrium and has the potential for direct conversion of particle energy to electricity.
 Experiments are ongoing to test relatively new theories to determine if the device has a future.